Collecting Unemployment Benefits in Florida

-In Florida -- as in every other state -- employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.
+In Florida—as in every other state—employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.
 The eligibility rules, prior earnings requirements, benefit amounts, and other details vary from state to state, however.
 Here are the basic rules for collecting unemployment in Florida; the state calls these benefits "reemployment assistance."
 In Florida, the agency responsible for unemployment benefits is called the Department of Economic Opportunity.

 Eligibility for Unemployment in Florida

-There are three eligibility requirements to collect unemployment in Florida:
+You must meet three eligibility requirements to collect unemployment in Florida:

 - Your past earnings must meet certain minimum thresholds.